telerik/xaml-docs/controls/radnavigationview/getting-started.md

     Me.navigationView.IsPaneOpen = True
 {{endregion}}

-## Changing the width of the Navigation Pane
+## Changing the Width of the Navigation Pane

 The width of the NavigationPane when it is opened/closed can be controlled through the __CompactPaneWidth__ and __ExpandedPaneWidth__ properties. __Example 5__ demonstrates how you can set the __CompactPaneWidth__ property in order to increase the default width when the navigation pane is closed.